Community Solar, Community Choice Aggregation, and Green Energy Plans

 - Support future clean power developments

-Signing up for a green energy plan has negatives:
+Signing up for a green energy plan could come with some negatives:

 - No guarantee rates are competitive with dirty electricity

-In some areas of Texas, Palmetto’s Energy Plan and Battery Bonus Plan give customers 1-to-1 bill credits for solar energy they export to the electric grid.
+In some areas of Texas, Palmetto’s Clean Energy Buyback Plan and Battery Rewards Plan give customers competitive bill credits for solar energy they export to the electric grid.
 With the Energy Plan, customers get 100% renewable grid energy at times they don’t have solar power.
 With the Battery Bonus Plan, customers get an annual credit for having their battery power be used for grid balancing while having their own backup power.

 If you want to install solar panels on your home to avoid rising energy prices, talk to Palmetto today.
-You can get started with our free solar savings calculator to see how much you can save by going solar.
+The new Palmetto app gives you more ways to save, learn about your home’s energy use, and monitor your solar power usage if you’ve gone solar.
+You can also get started with our free solar savings tool to see how much you can save by going solar.

 See what solar can do for you: